Parndon Woods and Common is an important feature on Harlow's Southern Ridge.

 Fallow deer, muntjac deer, foxes, rabbits, squirrels, and grass snakes are present in the woods.

-For further information including opening times contact the Warden
+For further information including current opening times and details of events at the wood contact ECCO

 or visit the